 Example sketch and ESP8266 WIFI libraries are available in github.

-The code connect the ESP8266 to wireless network as HTTPS client, and then push dummy data to askSensors every 25 seconds .
+The provided code is ready to use as is.
+It connects the ESP8266 to wireless network as HTTPS client, and then push data to AskSensors every 25 seconds .
 You need to fill the following:

 - Your WIFI SSID and password.

-- Program your ESP8266.
+- Open Arduino IDE and upload the code into ESP8266 nodeMCU.
 Follow this tutorial if you still need to get started with programming the ESP8266 ESP-12E NodeMCU using Arduino IDE.

 - Return back to your sensor page on askSensors, click on 'visualize' and 'Show Graph' to view your sensor data in graph.

-That's it!
-You can cross-check the graph readings with the values being printed on your arduino Terminal.
+Open serial terminal.
+You can cross-check the graph readings with the values being printed on your Arduino Terminal.

 You can try more tutorials here.